 Beginner’s Guide to Chasing the Northern Lights

 Daytime exploration is the usual modus operandi here; after all, journeying towards elevated peaks, swooping valleys and crystal-clear lakes on a bright day not only allows you to appreciate awe-inspiring views, but is also much safer if hiking or trekking is your thing.
-But come night time, the National Parks reveal a hidden side, where travellers have ample opportunity to uncover a lesser-known beauty to these destinations.
-From star walks to glimpsing the Northern Lights and more, Quotient highlights some memorable night-time activities you may have overlooked at these National Parks.
+But come night time, the United States‘ national parks reveal a hidden side, where travellers have ample opportunity to uncover a lesser-known beauty to these destinations.
+From star walks to glimpsing the Northern Lights and more, Quotient highlights some memorable night-time activities you may have overlooked at these national parks.

 Watch Mount Rushmore National Memorial light-up

 A National Memorial where the faces of four iconic American presidents have been carved out of a cliff, Mount Rushmore is one of the country’s biggest sights.
 In the day, the looming granite sculptures of Abraham Lincoln, Theodore Roosevelt, George Washington and Thomas Jefferson are brightened by the sun but the real show only begins at night.
-Up until 25th May, a special evening lighting ceremony will be held daily, where the massive monument will be gradually illuminated until the imposing faces of the past presidents shine with glory in the dark sky.
+A special evening lighting ceremony will be held daily during the summer season, where the massive monument will be gradually illuminated until the imposing faces of the past presidents shine with glory in the dark sky.
 Accompanied by a short performance and film, the ceremony truly brings out the grandeur of these great leaders.
 Embark on the short walking trail around the monument to appreciate the Shrine of Democracy’s splendour from different angles.

 Walk beneath the stars at Grand Canyon

 Besides the stunning spectacle of the yawning canyon and its multi-coloured jagged peaks and caverns, the Grand Canyon is also one of the best sites to observe the night sky in the country.
 With its dark skies, minimal light pollution and clean air, exploring the mysteries of the cosmos will no longer be a far-fetched dream.
-Armed with telescopes along with the expert guidance of park rangers and amateur astronomers, visitors can embark on constellation tours from 17th to 24th June to buff up on their knowledge of celestial bodies.
+Armed with telescopes along with the expert guidance of park rangers and amateur astronomers, visitors can embark on constellation tours on select days to buff up on their knowledge of celestial bodies.
 Grab a peaceful moment for yourself as you stroll beneath the glimmering stars twinkling in the inky sky to feel even more attuned to nature.

 Gaze in awe at the Northern Lights at Denali National Park